programminghistorian/jekyll/en/ipp.md

 ## Want to Discuss?

-We'd be happy to have a conversation about what we do and how we use your support.
-Drop us a line at <a href="mailto:programminghistorian@gmail.com">programminghistorian@gmail.com</a> and we can arrange a virtual cup of coffee or tea.
+We'd be happy to have a conversation about what we do and how we use your support. <a href="mailto:programminghistorian@gmail.com">Drop us a line</a> and we can arrange a virtual cup of coffee or tea.

 ## Frequently Asked Questions